cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/getting-started.md

 --------

 ## Configure zone with proxy fallback origin
 The fallback origin is where the traffic of your Custom Hostnames will be routed to.
-The fallback record is the value of the DNS record you set up via step 2 below.
+The fallback record is the value of the DNS record you set up via step 2.

 1. Sign up your desired zone at [www.cloudflare.com](https://www.cloudflare.com) and select the Free plan.
 1. Click **DNS**.